 It may be tempting to make your own lye soap if you’re a DIY type.
 But be very cautious in doing so as lye can seriously injure you.

-No lying.
-You can seriously injure yourself making your own soap at home using lye.
+You may be tempted to make homemade soap when transitioning to natural home living.
+But you can seriously injure yourself making your own soap using lye.

 If you’re starting with no knowledge, or if it’s entry-level, this article will help you navigate the potentially explosive nature of lye.
 It’s definitely easier and safer to buy soap.
 But there’s nothing more rewarding than making things like lye soap yourself.

 The definition of lye isn’t obfuscating the truth.
 That, of course, would be “lying.”

 “Lye” is a chemical.
 The chemical causes fats and oils to transform into soap.
 Lye is chemically speaking, sodium hydroxide.
 Sodium hydroxide creates lye soap bars.
 And if you’re going to make your own soap, you need to revisit your high school chemistry textbook.

 Remember the basic concepts of basics?
 Come again?
 You know, acids and bases.
 Acids have a lower pH level than water, which is neutral at 7.0 (give or take a couple tenths).
 Bases measure above 7.0 on the pH scale.

 “Alkali” is a synonym for base.
 And lye is very alkali.
 Lye measures about 13 on the pH scale.
 Many people think baking soda powder scores high on the Ph scale.
 But that’s not true.
 At least not relative to sodium hydroxide.
 Baking soda is around 8.5.

 If you’ll recall your chemistry lessons, you may remember that acids and bases can combine.
 When they do, they can produce salt.
 And the chemical process of making soap is called “saponification.”
 Saponification is soap in its most elemental salt form.